Your Genetic v. Genealogical Tree

 Yes, only half.

-Only half of the time your DNA will tell you what your paper trail might have already figured out: That you and cousin Jim are fourth cousins, related through sweet 3X great grandma Sarah.
+Only half of the time, your DNA will tell you what your paper trail might have already figured out: That you and cousin Jim are fourth cousins, related through sweet 3X great-grandma Sarah.
 But here’s where the numbers are in our favor.
-You have, on average, 940 fourth cousins.
+You have, on average, 940 fourth cousins (see this number and other estimates here).
 So if you are only sharing DNA with 470 of them, that’s not quite so bad, is it?
 And it only takes one or two of them to be tested and show up on your match list.
 Their presence there, and their documentation back to sweet Sarah, helps to verify the genealogy you have completed and allows you to gather others who might share this connection so you can learn even more about Sarah and her family.
 Plus, if you find Jim, then Jim will have 470 4th cousins as well, some of which will not be on your list, giving you access to even more of the 940.

 This genetic family tree not matching up exactly with your traditional family tree also manifests itself in your ethnicity results, though there are other reasons for discrepancies there as well.